Subscribe

 The most important thing you should do when considering a Salesforce deployment is to conduct thorough tests in a sandbox environment.
 Create an environment that’s separate from your live application and run tests on this environment.
 You can do this by installing the same version of Salesforce that you intend to use or by using another one with similar features.
 Test these features out thoroughly to ensure they are working as expected before using them in production.

-Make sure the sandbox has all of the same features as your production environment and has all of the same data sources and integrations so that you can test everything before making any changes.
+Make sure the sandbox has all the same features as your production environment and all the same data sources and integrations so you can test everything before making any changes.

 3. Create a Software Development Lifecycle (SDLC)

 Since Salesforce is a no-code/low code environment, it is crucial to have a well-executed SDLC process for citizen developers as well.
-An SDLC allows companies to develop software in an efficient manner while ensuring compliance with industry standards and regulations.
+An SDLC allows companies to develop software efficiently while ensuring compliance with industry standards and regulations.
 It also helps companies avoid costly mistakes by providing them with an established framework for building their digital products or software applications.

 4. Collect Deployment Metrics - Establish Continuous Testing

-Continuous testing is an important part of any deployment strategy.
-It allows you to test your code against known scenarios, making sure that it behaves as expected before it gets into production.
-Continuous testing can also be used to identify areas that need improvement and inform future planning.
-You should also run these tests often, at least once a week, so you can catch any issues early on.
+Continuous testing allows you to test your code against known scenarios, ensuring it behaves as expected before moving into production.
+Run these tests often, at least once a week, to catch issues early.
 Automated testing is ideal, but manual testing can also be effective if you have access to real users and real data.

 5. Implement Code Version Tracking